ionic-team/ionic-site/docs/v2/faq/index.md

 This means Angular knows what type of thing it is supposed to inject, but it doesn't know how to inject it.
 Make sure:

-- if the parameter is a service, you have added the specified class to the list of bindings available to your app
+- if the parameter is a service, you have added the specified class to the list of providers available to your app

 ```ts